Got a truck full of dope, plug on the coke

 Here’s the interesting thing: Although we generally think of legal contracts as jargon-filled and effectively unreadable to a layperson, they are still written in English.
 When we say, “We just signed our life away,” somewhere buried in the document spells out, in a language we can understand, exactly where we signed our life away and on what terms.

 Let’s call those important things mechanisms, which would fall under the bold definition at the top.
 If I’m you, I am thinking “Okay, I stopped checking my newsfeed to read about mechanisms?”
 BUT stay with me because I think we are onto something more general as an approach in trying to understanding almost anything.
 By asking in your own words or way, “What is the mechanism?” you can cut through the fluff to the substance in most situations.
 The substance is usually built on basics and most situations are ultimately about the basics.
-If someone knows, they will be able to tell you (now they may have an interest in you not knowing, which is often, in which case they won’t tell you) and if they don’t know, they will be unable to answer the question or the answer won’t make sense.
+If someone knows, they will be able to tell you (now they may have an interest in you not knowing, in which case they will not tell you) and if they do not know, they will be unable to answer the question or the answer will not make sense.
 There are similar phrases with a similar goal of getting to the fundamentals quickly: “What’s the point?”, “What’s the bottom-line?”, “How does it work?”
 Let’s look at an illustration to see the subtle differences between those and what we’re talking about.

 And like most things I find interesting, someone else much smarter than me has already thought about it more than I have.
 I found this out when I started reading The Gene: An Intimate History by Siddhartha Mukherjee, which I picked up for two reasons: 1) my best friend is a biochemistry & genetics major getting his PhD, so I figured I better learn a little bit about genetics if I want to talk to him and 2) I liked Mukherjee’s approachable writing style in his Pulitzer-Prize winning book on cancer, The Emperor of All Maladies.